 The Complete Health Team is here to help you find your path to complete wellness!
 With a variety of treatment options and specialties, our goal is to help reduce and eliminate your pain while also providing you with the tools to prevent that pain from returning.
 Call us today at (609) 912-0440 to get started on your wellness journey.

-Complete Health of Lawrenceville is currently OPEN for chiropractic, physical therapy, and acupuncture services.
+Complete Health of Lawrenceville is currently OPEN for chiropractic, physical therapy, acupuncture, and nutrition counseling services.

 Commonly known as a "traction table", this device is beneficial for many patients.
 Patients with herniated or bulging discs, pinched nerves, or radiating pain have often found relief through Decompression Therapy.